 1. Peck.
 Sounds innocent, doesn't it?
 But this quick lip-on-lip contact still sends a message.
 The primary one?
 "I want to kiss you and—hopefully, sometime soon—make out, but it's early and we're not there yet, so this peck on the lips is a suggestion that there is to be much more smooching in our future."

 2. Pehhhck.
 A lingering, closed-mouth kiss on the lips.
 Very sensual, yet still somewhat chaste and restrained.
 This is how grown-ups say, "We are so about to make out big-time."
 This extended peck is usually followed by a knowing smirk and, sometimes, an audible "mmmm."
-'Julie The Tongue-Invader' And Other Tales On Kissing Well
+How To Blow His Mind With Just One Kiss (According To A Guy)

 3. Woodpecker.
 Rapid-fire pecks.
 Playful and cute, these say, "I really like you, a lot, but I don't want to get myself all randy right now."
 These convey a lot of affection without allowing things to get too hot and heavy.
 It's also a good option when it comes to PDAs.
 No one wants to watch you swallow each other's faces while they're having their morning coffee.
 Pop Reference Point: Adam Sandler woodpecker-ing Veronica Vaughn in Billy Madison.